gamwe6/awesome-micro/README.md

 ## Platforms

-- [M3O](https://m3o.com) - A new cloud platform built for developers powered by Micro
+- [Micro Platform](https://m3o.com) - A new cloud platform built for developers powered by Micro

 ## Podcasts